BroadwellConsultingInc/SerialWombatPython/README.md

-# SerialWombatMicroPython
+# SerialWomba Python
-Modules that interface with the Serial Wombat family of chips from MicroPython
+Modules that interface with the Serial Wombat family of chips from Python and MicroPython using a variety of interfaces such as I2C and UART